Hurricanes/ Tropical Weather

 - GENERAL UNIVERSITY COMMUNITY Preparedness

-- Confirm or update your personal contact information: Go to Workday, click on the All About Me link under your name in the upper-right portion of the home screen.
-Then click on the Personal Information worklet; on the following screen, click the Contact Information link under the “Change” column.
-Make sure your cellular number is listed as a phone number within the “Home Contact Information” and it is correctly designated as “mobile” in the device field.
+- Confirm or update your personal contact information: Go to Workday, click on the Personal Information worklet; click the Contact Information link under the “Change” column.
+Make sure your cellular number is listed as a phone number within the “Work Contact Information” and it is correctly designated as “mobile” in the device field.
 If you need to make any changes, click Edit and follow the instructions within the Change Contact Information tip sheet.

 - Designate Essential Personnel: Managers should use Workday to designate the employees they have pre-identified as Essential Personnel—those employees who will be needed immediately before, during, and/or after an emergency when the campuses are closed for normal operations.
 Managers needing to make this important designation should follow the instructions within the Designating Essential Personnel tip sheet.